dwmkerr/puzlog/README.md

 - [ ] epic: finish xword
 - [ ] epic: export json
 - [ ] epic: save to cloud
+- [ ] bug: content script status meta tag logic is inconsistent and needs a cleanup

 - [ ] build(!): consider webpack dev server to serve sample page in local dev mode
 - [ ] build(!): Create script to open a new chrome window, with the appropriate command line flags to load the dist unpacked